JagCesar/node-api/Readme.md

 # Endpoints

 - `/` Writes out hello world.
 Nothing fancy
-- `/validated` Validates that you're sending the GET argument `argument`.
-To get a 200 back, call `/validated?argument`
+- `/db` Creates the tables needed and sets up PostGIS
 - `/register` Creates a new user entry in the database with a unique uuid.
 Then signs a new JWT that contains this uuid and returns it.
 - `/protected` Requires you to send a valid JWT token that was signed by this API.
 It has to be provided as a HTTP Header (`Authorization`).
 If it is valid we return the content of the JWT
-- `/db` Creates the tables needed and sets up PostGIS
+- `/checkIn` Creates a new entry in the the `check_ins` table in the database connected to the current user.
+This endpoint requires two GET queries, `lat`(latitude) and `lon`(longitude), and a valid JWT.
+The JWT has to be provided as a HTTP Header (`Authorization`).